Our approach to Coronavirus

 Will you let me know when my payment holiday has nearly finished?

 Yes.
-We will let you know in our confirmation email the dates your payments will be due so make a note in your diary.
+We will let you know in our confirmation email the dates your payments will be due to recommence so make a note in your diary.
 We will also send you a reminder before your payment holiday is due to the finish.

 How can I get in touch with any other queries?